Admitted First-Year FAQ

 In submitting the form, you are withdrawing your current application and forfeiting your admission to the university.
 Because the program change is treated as a new application and it is past our application deadline, you'll now be considered a late applicant.
 If you are denied or waitlisted from the new major, you will be denied from the university and won't be able to move back into your original major.
 If you've been awarded scholarships or invited to join an honors program in your current program, those awards may also be affected.

-If you choose to attend UIUC under the major to which you have been admitted, you’ll be able to speak with your academic advisor about your educational goals during New Student Registration.
+If you choose to attend Illinois under the major to which you have been admitted, you’ll be able to speak with your academic advisor about your educational goals during New Student Registration.
 You may have to meet certain coursework and GPA requirements before transferring to another program.

 You were strongly considered for your first choice; however, we simply didn’t have room for all qualified applicants.
 You’re still considered wait listed for your first choice.
 If space becomes available in this major later on, we’ll let you know even if you’ve declined your offer.